 Last Emperor of China & 12th Ruler of the Qing dynasty forced to abdicate on February 12th.
 1912 to the Republic of China Then in 1932 the Japanese made him "Emperor" of Manchukuo ruling until 1945 and the end of the war.
-The People's Republic of China was established in 1949 and Puyi was imprisoned as a war criminal for 10 years established the Beiyang government.
+The People's Republic of China was established in 1949 and Puyi was imprisoned as a war criminal for 10 years military strongman Yuan Shikai (1859-1916), who established the Beiyang government.
 As so often the case throughout history, people who rise up against monarchs typically then try to become the monarch.
-This was the case here and after a failed attempt to install himself as Emperor of China, Yuan died in 1916.
+This was the case with after a failed attempt to install himself as Emperor of China, Yuan died in 1916.
 He left behind a power vacuum which resulted in China being divided into several warlord fiefdoms and rival governments.